ericwooley/ericwooley.github.io/_posts/2015-04-01-using-immutablejs.markdown

 [withMutations](http://facebook.github.io/immutable-js/docs/#/Map/withMutations)

 ImmutableJS does a shallow copy of an object every time you mutate it, which can have massive perforamance implications.
-If you don't consider your data structers while working with them you can freeze up your page really easily.
+If you don't consider your data structers while working with them you can uterly destroy your performance in some cases.
 [If you run performance test](http://jsperf.com/with-out-mutatable/2) it will be clear that one way of doing things is extremely slow, and one is fast, but neither are nearly as fast as plain javascript.